Body (The Jacksons song)

 "Body" is the third single released off the album Victory by The Jacksons.
-Marlon sang the song’s main verses while the rest of the group sang the chorus.
+Marlon Jackson (who wrote and produced the track) sang the song’s main verses while the rest of the group (excluding Jermaine Jackson) sang the chorus.

-Neither Michael nor Jermaine appear in the music video, however it does feature the rest of The Jacksons, including Randy.
+Jermaine Jackson did not participate in the recording in any capacity, and neither Michael Jackson nor Jermaine appear in the music video.
+The video does feature the rest of The Jacksons: Marlon, Tito, Jackie and Randy.

 Reception

 Cash Box magazine said "'Body' is a light dance song that neither disappoints nor fully succeeds.
-Marred slightly by overused chord patterns, the tune nevertheless has a good pulse and particularly noteworthy build-up to the chorus and features strong tracks and vocals throughout."
+Marred slightly by overused chord patterns, the tune nevertheless has a good pulse and particularly noteworthy build up to the chorus and features strong tracks and vocals throughout."